The 5 principles to active listening

 An important final note is that these principles cover the verbal half of active listening; you also listen with your body language.
 Stay tuned for a future blog post on that.

 Remembering and integrating these principles is a challenge.
-Therapy with me presents you an opportunity to learn more about these skills and practice them in a collaborative and controlled setting—whether in couples therapy, individual therapy, or family therapy.
+Working with one of our therapists presents you an opportunity to learn more about these skills and practice them in a collaborative and controlled setting—whether in couples therapy, individual therapy, or family therapy.

 For a downloadable version of these 5 principles, click the link below: